Biobix/proteoformer/Information/README.txt

 2 Installing prerequisites: Perl packages and tool binaries
 -----------------------------------------------------------

-The ribosome profiling pipeline is primarily written in Perl code, using different Perl specific packages.
+The PROTEOFORMER pipeline is primarily written in Perl code, using different Perl specific packages.
 It is also dependant on a set of tool binaries which should all be installed on your galaxy system before the pipeline can execute all of its commands.

 	Perl packages: